 Are you, or someone you know, feeling overwhelmed, worried or sad either during pregnancy or soon after the birth of a baby?
 If so, this could be Perinatal Mood Disorder (PMD).
 PMD is very common – one in five women and one in ten men experience it as new parents.
 However help is at hand because Karitane has a great wealth of experience helping families in this situation.

-A referral to Karitane’s mental health service is the start of your journey to recovery.
+A referral to Karitane’s Perinatal and Infant Mental Health Service is the start of your journey to recovery.
 Here you will feel welcome, supported and able to share your feelings with our team.
 Our focus is working with your family to enhance relationships in a caring family environment.
 This generally involves working with one of our clinicians one on one, with your infant and also with your partner, as well as with our team.
 Our team are qualified in Perinatal Mental Health, have lots of experience and want to help families like yours.

 The following programs are provided at Jade House (Carramar or Camden):

 - Individual and family supportive therapy

 - Sessional psychiatric services, including prescription and monitoring of medications if required

 - Day stay with our Child and Family Health Nurse

 At Jade House you have access to our Day Stay facility, which provides support and education for sleep and settling, feeding, infant management and nutrition.

 Complement your individual therapy with a group to suit your needs including:

 Our groups help to assist with improving your positive interaction with your child while you build on your social networks in a supportive and nurturing environment.